matgermano/matgermano/README.md

-- 🚀 Evoluindo diariamente meu portfolio
-- 📚 Bacharel em Gestão Pública e Bootcamp Dev FullStack & Product Management
+Evolving my portfolio daily:

-- 🪜 Atuo hoje como Associate Product Manager
+- 🪜 Currently working as a Product Manager at TIM
-- 💬 Me chame para falar de tendências e tecnologia, vou amar
+- 💬 Feel free to reach out to me to discuss trends and technology, I'll love it!
-- 🧗 Pesquisando sobre: API Management, BI and Product Strategy
+- 🧗 Researching about: BI, and Product Strategy.

  ---
  <div align="center">